 The Church of Jesus Christ of Latter-day Saints, known for many years as the Mormon Church, is the largest movement descended from the prophetic claims of Joseph Smith.
-In the mid-19th century, the Church moved from upstate New York, Smith’s home, to the West, eventually reaching Utah where Mormons founded Salt Lake City.
-Through the present day, members of the church continue to negotiate their place within Christianity and American society.
+In the mid-19th century, Smith’s followers moved from upstate New York, Smith’s home, to the West, eventually reaching Utah, where they founded Salt Lake City.
+Through the present day, members of the movement continue to negotiate their place within Christianity and American society.

-As a result of the persecution he and his flock faced, Smith led his followers from New York to Ohio (1831), then from Ohio to Missouri (mid-1830s), and finally from Missouri to Illinois (1839).
+As a result of the persecution he and his flock faced, Smith led his followers from New York to Ohio (1831), then from Ohio to Missouri (mid-1830s), and finally from Missouri to Illinois (late-1830’s).
 As the church population grew, bolstered by an influx of immigrant converts from Europe, their insularity attracted additional suspicion from their neighbors.
-In 1838, 10,000 members of the Latter-day Saints community were forced out of Missouri by a mob that was assisted by the state’s militia, under the direction of the governor.
-They fled to a town Smith named Nauvoo, Illinois.
+In 1838, as many as 10,000 Latter Day Saints were forced out of Missouri by a mob that was assisted by the state’s militia, under the direction of the governor.
+Many fled to a town that Smith named Nauvoo, Illinois.

 While in Nauvoo, Smith served as mayor, commander of the city militia, and ecclesiastical leader.
-There he instituted the most distinctive theological marks of Mormonism: the doctrine of human divinization and the practice of polygamy.
+There he instituted two of Mormonism’s most distinctive theological marks: the doctrine of human divinization and the practice of polygamy.
 Though he hoped to keep the latter a secret, rumor soon gave way to dissent and eventual exposure, leading to both internal and external conflict.
 In 1844, Smith was killed by a mob.

-Smith’s death led to a fracturing of the Latter-day Saint movement.
-Several sought the mantle of prophetic leadership, with some claiming visions and producing scripture in imitation of Smith.
+Smith’s death led to a fracturing of the Latter Day Saints movement.
+Several sought the mantle of prophetic leadership, with some claiming visions and producing scripture as Smith had.
 These competing claimants led some small groups to leave Nauvoo while others left the city under the pressure generated from this discord.
-Over the next fifteen years, various small Latter-day Saints churches appeared across the Midwest and then vanished.
-When Joseph Smith III, the son of the movement’s founder, assumed leadership of the Reorganized Church of Jesus Christ of Latter-day Saints in 1860, many of the scattered returned.
-Headquartered in Independence, Missouri, the Reorganized Church of Jesus Christ of Latter-day Saints was renamed the Community of Christ in 2001.
+Over the next fifteen years, various small Latter Day Saints churches appeared across the Midwest and then vanished.
+When Joseph Smith III, the son of the movement’s founder, assumed leadership of the Reorganized Church of Jesus Christ of Latter Day Saints in 1860, many of the scattered returned.
+Headquartered in Independence, Missouri, the Reorganized Church of Jesus Christ of Latter Day Saints was renamed the Community of Christ in 2001.

-The majority of the Latter-day Saints church members in Nauvoo followed Brigham Young, the president of the church’s Quorum of the Twelve Apostles.
-Young believed that his community would never find peace within the United States.
+The majority of the Latter Day Saints in Nauvoo followed Brigham Young, forming what is today known as the Church of Jesus Christ of Latter-day Saints.
+Young was the president of the church’s Quorum of the Twelve Apostles.
+He believed that his community would never find peace within the United States.
 He led many followers to the valley of the Great Salt Lake in the West where he founded Salt Lake City.
-This Mormon Trail allowed for a constant stream of European immigrants to travel west until 1869 when the railroad reached the city.
-Young became governor of the U.S. territory of Utah in 1850 and governed Utah the same way Smith had governed Nauvoo: creating a theocracy by blending the church’s hierarchy and civil authority.
+This Mormon Trail allowed for a constant stream of European immigrants to travel west, and in 1870 a railroad finally reached the city.
+Young became governor of Utah in 1851 and governed the U.S. territory the same way Smith had governed Nauvoo: as a theocracy, in which the church’s hierarchy and civil authority blended.